 As the name suggests, Far North Spirits in Hallock earns the title of the northernmost distillery in the lower 48.
 Tours are offered on Saturday afternoons, and reservations are required.
 Visitors can taste the spiced rum, rye whiskey, vodka and gins, crafted from grain grown on the property in a process they dub “field to glass.”

 Vikre Distillery in Duluth makes three varieties of boreal gin and an aquavit, a traditional Scandinavian spirit infused with caraway and cardamom.
 Taste them straight up or as part of a handcrafted mixed drink in the cocktail room.

 An old Hamm’s brewery in St. Paul is now home to 11 Wells, which uses Minnesota-grown corn in its flagship product, Minnesota 13.
 The spirit is a nod to one that was produced here during Prohibition, which had a reputation for tasting much better than its fellow moonshines.
 Stop by for a tour, or look for the product – along with other Minnesota-made spirits – on menus and liquor store shelves across the state.

 Minnesota Wines Even Better with Age

-Still a relatively new industry, Minnesota wine keeps gaining fans as consumers become more knowledgeable about the state’s unique varietals, many of which use cold-hardy grapes developed by the University of Minnesota to thrive in this climate.
+Since Minnesota's first winery opened in 1978, the state's wines continue to win fans as consumers become more knowledgeable about the state’s unique varietals, many of which use cold-hardy grapes developed by the University of Minnesota to thrive in this climate.
 As the vineyards continue to mature, the grapes develop more complex flavor profiles, and in turn, so does the wine.